ory/hydra/UPGRADE.md

 is typically a URL identifying the endpoint(s) the token is intended for.
 For example, if a client requires access to endpoint `http://mydomain.com/users`, then the audience would be `http://mydomain.com/users`.

-The audience feature is currently not supported in Hydra, only the terminology changed.
-Fields named `audience` are thus renamed to `clientId` (where previously named `audience`) and `cid` (where previously named `aud`).
+This changes the payload of `/warden/token/allowed` and is incorporated in the new consent flow as well.
+Please note that it is currently not possible to set the audience of a token.
+This feature is tracked with [here](https://github.com/ory/hydra/issues/687).

-**IMPORTANT NOTE:** This does **not** apply to OpenID Connect ID tokens.
-There, the `aud` claim **MUST** match the `client_id`.
+**IMPORTANT NOTE:** In OpenID Connect ID Tokens, the token is issued for that client.
+Thus, the `aud` claim must equal to the `client_id` that initiated the request.
-This discrepancy between OpenID Connect and OAuth 2.0 is what caused the confusion with the OAuth 2.0 audience terminology.

 #### Response payload changes to `/warden/token/allowed`

 Previously, the response of the warden endpoint contained shorthands like `aud`, `iss`, and so on.
-Those have now been changed to their full names.
-For example, `iss` is now `issuer`.
-Additionally, `aud` is now named `clientId`.
+Those have now been changed to their full names:

+* `sub` is now named `subject`.
+* `scopes` is now named `grantedScopes`.
+* `iss` is now named `issuer`.
+* `aud` is now named `clientId`.
+* `iat` is now named `issuedAt`.
+* `exp` is now named `expiresAt`.
+* `ext` is now named `accessTokenExtra`.

 #### Go SDK

 The Go SDK was completely replaced in favor of a SDK based on `swagger-codegen`.
+Unfortunately this means that any code relying on the old SDK has to be replaced.
+On the bright side the dependency tree is much smaller as no direct dependencies to ORY Hydra's code base exist any more.

 Read more on it here: https://ory.gitbooks.io/hydra/content/sdk/go.html

 #### Health endpoints